jgust1/needLR/README.md

 #### Example:
 ```
-./needLR_v3.5_duo -g /file/path/to/reference/genome.fa -p /file/path/to/proband.vcf.gz -r /file/path/to/parent.vcf.gz
+./needLR_v3.5_duo.sh -g /file/path/to/reference/genome.fa -p /file/path/to/proband.vcf.gz -r /file/path/to/parent.vcf.gz
 ```

 >[!NOTE]
 >needLR_duo is imperfect in predicting inherited vs. _de novo_ SVs.
 The annotation is fully dependent on how well the SVs were merged.
 We recommend using needLR as a starting point and then manually inspecting inheritance in IGV.
+Observe extra precaution in VNTR regions.

 ## RUN needLR_v3.5_trio
 >[!NOTE]